Plitvice Lakes National Park

 4–6 hours

-Cover both Upper and Lower Lakes with boat ride across Lake Kozjak.
-The most popular choice for comprehensive park experience.
+Cover both Upper and Lower Lakes, including a boat ride across Lake Kozjak.
+The most popular option for a comprehensive park experience.

 Full-Day Routes